A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Numerical illustrations

 The exact solution for both initial conditions can be computed: for the regular function \eqref{eq:numuoreg} with the theory of the characteristics until the shock appears and for the discontinuous function \eqref{eq:numuodis} with the combination of a shock and a rarefaction wave.

-The convergence rates of the numerical solution can be read in Figure~\ref{fig:numBuconv}: the error on the first moment \(\incun\) and on the second moment \(\incvn\) converges toward 0.
-For regular solutions, the convergence rate is equal to \(1\) (Figure~\ref{fig:numBuconva} and \ref{fig:numBuconvb}) and, for discontinuous solutions, it is about~\(0.8\) (Figure~\ref{fig:numBuconvc} and \ref{fig:numBuconvd}).
+The convergence rates of the numerical solution can be read in Figure~\ref{fig:numBuconvreg} for the regular solution and in Figure~\ref{fig:numBuconvdis} for the discontinuous solution: the error on the first moment \(\incun\) and on the second moment \(\incvn\) converges towards 0.
+For regular solutions, the convergence rate is equal to \(1\) and, for discontinuous solutions, it is about~\(0.8\).
 As expected, the error is even larger when the relaxation parameter \(s\) is small, this numerical results staying true for \(s\) lying in \([1,2]\) as observed in \cite{Gra201400} for the first moment in other test cases.
 Note that we cannot explain the better convergence rate of this nonlinear equation for discontinuous solutions as previously shown in \cite{Gra201400}.

 We now present the results on the numerical entropy production.
 For the system~\eqref{eq:numsysB}, the exact entropy production is zero but on the decreasing discontinuities where it is a Dirac measure multiplied by a negative value.
 In Figure~\ref{fig:numBuregentprodloc}, the local in space numerical entropy production \(\entprodjn\), \(j\in\Z\), is shown for the regular initial condition \eqref{eq:numuoreg}.
 This production is negative as proved in Proposition~\ref{thm:prop_eq:diss_num_ent}, located where the solution is not constant, and is smaller for small space step \(\dx\) and for large relaxation parameter \(s\).
 In Figure~\ref{fig:numBudisentprodloc}, the entropy production is shown for the discontinuous initial condition \eqref{eq:numuodis}.
 This production is also negative and essentially located on the discontinuity (a smaller contribution is located on the rarefaction wave, this contribution being decreasing when the space step \(\dx\) is smaller or when the relaxation parameter \(s\) is larger).